 Access to HE Diploma - Humanities/Social Science L3

-The Access to HE Diploma – Humanities & Social Sciences is an exciting course that can get you ready for university if you don’t have the right qualifications.
+The Access to HE Diploma – Humanities & Social Sciences is a Level 3 course that can get you ready for university if you don’t have the right qualifications.

 Our learners progress to degrees in subjects such as Sociology & Criminology, Psychology, History, Politics, Social Work, Education and more.

 The course will run on a Monday and Tuesday 9.15am-3pm, and a Wednesday morning 9.15am-12pm.
 September-June.
 You will also be required to complete research and work on assignments independently.

 In less than one year this means that you can achieve everything you need to move on to university.

 I have just finished my 3 years at University of Sunderland, gaining a Bachelor of Arts (Classification): First Class Honours in English Literature.
 I am now in the process of applying for my PCET at Sunderland, with an aim to possibly teach in women's prison, or work with Hope Xchange in Sunderland, working with job centre candidates doing functional skills, and literacy skills.

 I can also now quite proudly say that I am awesome!